phillipSloan/ComputationalLogic/report.md

 ```prolog
 stored_rule(1,[(happy(X):-teacher(X))]).
 ```
-I thought it was strange that the meta-interpreter could not handle the second case.
+We thought it was strange that the meta-interpreter could not handle the second case.
 Looking at the existing prove_rb meta interpreter:

 ```prolog
 prove_rb(true,_Rulebase,P,P):-!.